xdslproject/xdsl/xdsl/dialects/stencil/rationale/distribution.md

 ```

 Oh nope, the `stencil.combine`-based everygrowing guard is not split.
 Worst than this, we just don't know how to split it locally, as its just stitching two temps on one fixed coordinate.
-A solution would be to use the mentionned `stencil.halo`, having a clearer definition of what's "core" and what's "halo" instead:
+A solution would be to use the mentionned `stencil.extend`, having a clearer definition of what's "core" and what's "halo" instead:

 ```mlir
 // Load (core) inputs